Douglas N. Jackson

 Douglas Northrop Jackson II FRSC (August 14, 1929 – August 22, 2004) was a Canadian psychology professor best known for his work in human assessment and psychological testing.

+Life and career

-Born in Merrick, New York, Jackson graduated from Cornell University in 1951 with a BSc in Industrial and Labor Relations and from Purdue University in 1955 with a PhD in Clinical Psychology.
+Born in Merrick, New York, Jackson graduated from Cornell University in 1951 with a B.S. in industrial and labor relations and earned his Ph.D. from Purdue University in 1955 in clinical psychology.
 Jackson taught at Pennsylvania State University (1956–62) and Stanford University (1962–64) before starting at University of Western Ontario in 1964, where he taught for over 32 years.

 Jackson created numerous tests in his life, including: